zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. Select the destination stream for the message from the streams dropdown list.

-1. (optional) Change the topic.
+1. _(optional)_ Change the topic name.

+1. From the dropdown menu, select which messages to move.

 1. Toggle whether automated notices should be sent.

-1. From the dropdown menu, select which messages to move.

-1. Click **Save**.
+1. Click **Confirm** to move the selected content to another stream.

 !!! warn ""